OperationSpark/service-signups/README.md

 // These registration tasks include: registrationService := newSignupService(
+		signupServiceOptions{
+			// Registration tasks:
+			// (executed serially)
+			tasks: []task{
 				// posting a WebHook to Greenlight,
 				glSvc,
 				// sending a "Welcome Email",
 				mgSvc,
 				// sending a Slack message to #signups channel, slackSvc,
-	// TODO:
-	// registering the user for the Zoom meeting,
+				// registering the user for the Zoom meeting, zoomSvc,
-	// sending an SMS confirmation message to the user.
+			},
+		},
 )

 server := newSignupServer(registrationService)